leilafouda/lfouda/content/authors/leila/_index.md

 #   icon_pack: fab
 #   link: https://github.com/leilafouda
 #superuser: yes
 bio: I am an early career marine ecologist.
 My research interests lie in furthering our understanding and filling knowledge gaps on marine species and their relationship with the wider environment.
-I use novel technology including telemetry, genetic analysis, and stable isotopes to answer questions on; species behaviour and range, population dynamics, feeding ecology, and habitat use.
 ---

 Leila Fouda